LGretzk/windows-chitter/README.md

 - independent project
 - aim to practice React, Redux, using external APIs, Async Javascript, CSS, Bootstrap

+Twitter clone that allows users post messages to a public stream.
+Build a front-end-single-page-app to interface with the API.

 ## Demo
 -------
 ### Main page